satyam6497/Vrinda-Store-Data-Analysis/README.md

 Performance Metrics

-What were the total annual orders and sales revenue?
+  .What were the total annual orders and sales revenue?
-Which month demonstrated the highest sales and order volume?
+  .Which month demonstrated the highest sales and order volume?

 Customer Insights
-What is the gender distribution of the customer base?
+  .What is the gender distribution of the customer base?
-Which age group (Teenager, Adult, Senior) contributes most significantly to sales?
+  .Which age group (Teenager, Adult, Senior) contributes most significantly to sales?

 Channel & Operations Analysis

-What is the breakdown of order statuses (Delivered, Cancelled, Returned)?
+  .What is the breakdown of order statuses (Delivered, Cancelled, Returned)?
-Which sales channel (e.g., Myntra, Ajio, Flipkart) is the most effective revenue driver?
+  .Which sales channel (e.g., Myntra, Ajio, Flipkart) is the most effective revenue driver?

 Geographical Performance

-Which are the top 5 states by sales contribution?
+  .Which are the top 5 states by sales contribution?

 🧰 Tools & Technologies

-Microsoft Excel was used for the entire project lifecycle:
+  .Microsoft Excel was used for the entire project lifecycle:
-Data Cleaning & Processing: Validated data, handled missing values, corrected data types, and standardized formats.
+  .Data Cleaning & Processing: Validated data, handled missing values, corrected data types, and standardized formats.
-Data Analysis: Leveraged Pivot Tables, advanced formulas, and filters to aggregate and interpret data.
+  .Data Analysis: Leveraged Pivot Tables, advanced formulas, and filters to aggregate and interpret data.
-Data Visualization: Designed and built an interactive dashboard using slicers, charts, and graphs to present insights clearly and effectively.
+  .Data Visualization: Designed and built an interactive dashboard using slicers, charts, and graphs to present insights clearly and effectively.

 🔄 Project Workflow

-Data Cleaning
+1.Data Cleaning

-Inspected the dataset (Vrinda Store Data Analysis.csv) for inconsistencies.
+  .Inspected the dataset (Vrinda Store Data Analysis.csv) for inconsistencies.
-Corrected data types and handled blank or missing values to ensure quality and consistency.
+  .Corrected data types and handled blank or missing values to ensure quality and consistency.

-Feature Engineering
+2.Feature Engineering

-Created a new “Age Group” column derived from existing age data.
+  .Created a new “Age Group” column derived from existing age data.
-Enabled demographic segmentation for deeper insight.
+  .Enabled demographic segmentation for deeper insight.

-Analysis & Dashboard Creation
+3.Analysis & Dashboard Creation

-Built multiple Pivot Tables to summarize the dataset according to business questions.
+  .Built multiple Pivot Tables to summarize the dataset according to business questions.
-Designed a dynamic and interactive dashboard for easy filtering and exploration of insights.
+  .Designed a dynamic and interactive dashboard for easy filtering and exploration of insights.

 💡 Key Insights & Actionable Recommendations